FCRC Bracket

 These massive savings are achieved mostly by the complete freedom of part placement.
 Traditional SLM structures are very limited in the print direction, as the directional strength depends on the print direction and local stresses induced by printing.

 The FCRC Bracket needed to be printed at an angle with a lot of support material for maximal strength.
-Our ADMS part on the other hand can be placed flat and uses thus only 10g support material while retaining excellent strength.
+A spherene part on the other hand can be placed flat and uses thus only 10g support material while retaining excellent strength.